singhanju12340/my-ds-collection/src/main/java/com/logics/jobScheduling/prob.md

-Meeting Rooms (LeetCode 252, 253)
+Meeting Rooms (LeetCode 252, 253) done

-Can one person attend all meetings?
+Can one person attend all meetings?252 done,

-Minimum rooms needed for all meetings
+Minimum rooms needed for all meetings?
+253 done

-CPU Task Scheduling (LeetCode 621)
+CPU Task Scheduling (LeetCode 621)?

 Schedule tasks with cooling period